turbot/guardrails-docs/docs/reference/glossary/index.md

 - **Calculated Policy:** See Calculated Policy above.

-**Quick Actions:** A mechanism that enables users to initiate specific, one-time Control enforcements directly from the Guardrails UI.
+**Quick Actions:** A [mechanism](https://turbot.com/guardrails/docs/guides/quick-actions) that enables users to initiate specific, one-time Control enforcements directly from the Guardrails UI.

 **Remediation:** The process of automatically correcting or enforcing the desired state of a Resource based on Policy Settings.

 **Resource:** Represents a cloud platform object tracked by the CMDB.
 A Resource is an instance of a Resource Type.
 It may have many Policy Values and Controls associated with it.
 The AWS bucket `my-aws-bucket` is an example of the `AWS > S3 > Bucket` Resource Type.

-**Resource Type:** A specific type of Resource, such as `AWS > S3 > Bucket`.
+**Resource Category:** A vendor-agnostic [categorization](https://turbot.com/guardrails/docs/concepts/resources/types-categories#resource-categories)of Resource Types.

-**Resource Category:** A vendor-agnostic categorization of Resource Types.
+**Resource Type:** A vendor-agnostic [categorization](https://turbot.com/guardrails/docs/concepts/resources/types-categories#resource-types) of Resource Types.

-**Stack:** A set of resources managed by Guardrails and defined using Terraform HCL.
+**Stack:** A [set of resources](https://turbot.com/guardrails/docs/concepts/guardrails/configured#stacks) managed by Guardrails and defined using Terraform HCL.

 **Template:** Primarily written in Jinja2/Nunjucks for calculated policies and notifications, templates support complex logic and data manipulation.
 Other types of templates include Terraform templates for infrastructure as code and JSON/YAML templates for configurations.